JxJxxJxJ/Lunatic-Pages/.github/readme.md

 ## :fire: <samp>Usage</samp>

 Now we're going to finally use the files from this repo.
 The LaTeX documents expect a folder with three files in the home directory.
-This is where boring stuff like definitions, macros, pretty much all you won't ouch goes...
+This is where boring stuff like definitions, macros, pretty much all you won't touch goes...

 <br>